Whipple Cast and Wrought Iron Bowstring Truss Bridge: Site

-The approach road is a narrow gravel strip.
+Structure

 The bridge itself is a 109.9 ft long and 22.75 ft wide, supported by abutments on either side of concrete on the upper level and stone laid in a random ashlar pattern below.
 Its main components are the two top and two bottom chords.

 On top, the chords form an arch of nine tangential castings of an inverted-U cast-iron bars which compress in response to a load.
 They are matched by bottom chords of two lines of nine wrought-iron open links, made from one-and-a-half-inch (1.5 in) square bars, which restrain the compression.
 They are connected by eight vertical rods on each side, with tie rods additionally bracing the two in the middle that rise the highest.

 The four central vertical members on each side are inverted V's of two 5/8-inch (0.625 in) bars welded together at the top and inserted into the floor beams via threaded bottom ends.
 At the ends the verticals are four 2 in rods.
 Rods 7/8 of an inch wide (0.835 in) form the diagonals, double in each panel, bracing the bridge against wind.

 Latitudinal and longitudinal I-beams supported by the bottom chords provide a deck frame.
 They are trussed with two 7/8-inch wrought iron rods and braced by tie rods.
 Wooden planks laid horizontally across the frame serve as the deck.
 Modern box girder guardrails run along both sides.

 History

-Albany resident Squire Whipple is considered the first bridge builder to apply scientific principles to the field, moving it from what had that point been primarily a tradesman's domain toward that of the civil engineer.
+Albany resident Squire Whipple (1804-1888) is considered the first bridge builder in the United States to apply scientific principles to the field, moving it from what had that point been primarily a tradesman's domain toward that of the civil engineer.
 His self-published 1847 book A Work on Bridge Building is considered the first to have properly analyzed the stresses on bridge trusses, and developed mathematical procedures to account for them that are still useful.
 It was not fully appreciated until the last years of his life, in the 1880s.